 By following and analyzing your competitors’ Facebook business pages, you can track how they’re timing their posts.
-By comparing your competitors’ posting schedule to your audience insights from Strategy 1, you can form your own schedule being well-informed on when to post.
+By comparing your competitors’ posting schedules to your audience insights from Strategy 1, you can form your own schedule by being well-informed on when to post.

 #3 Research Driven Strategy